 Day 1 | Dibrugarh

-Arrive at Dibrugarh, an important tea centre in Assam.
+Arrive at Dibrugarh, an important tea center in Assam.
 Check-in at a standard city hotel or a comfortable clubhouse with modern amenities.
-Rest of the day will be free to explore the local markets in the town, see the nearby tea gardens, visit a shrine of Hinayana Buddhism or go on a stroll along the banks of Brahmaputra River and enjoy the sunset scene.
+The rest of the day will be free to explore the local markets in the town, see the nearby tea gardens, visit a shrine of Hinayana Buddhism or go on a stroll along the banks of the Brahmaputra River and enjoy the sunset.

 Day 2 | Dibrugarh - Mon

 After breakfast, drive to Mon (7hrs) in the Patkai hills of northern Nagaland.
-Mon can be considered as one of the most remote regions of eastern India and is the home of the fierce head hunting Konyak Tribe, known for their tattooed faces, wood carving and gun-making skills.
-The Konyaks can be easily recognized from the other Naga tribes for their tattooes earned from their head-hunting expeditions, which stopped only in the 1960s.
-Your stay will be in a family run guesthouse with basic amenities.
+Mon can be considered as one of the most remote regions of eastern India and is the home of the fierce headhunting Konyak Tribe, known for their tattooed faces, wood carving, and gun-making skills.
+The Konyaks can be easily distinguished from the other Naga tribes due to tattoos earned from their head-hunting expeditions, a practice banned as late as the 1960s.
+Your stay will be in a family-run guesthouse with basic amenities.